-Hi, it’s Harlan again with the May 7 Report for the Beatton Community 4-H Club.
+Hi it’s Harlan again with the mid-June report on the Beatton Community 4-H Club.